-Configure legacy on-premises public folders for a hybrid deployment
+Configure legacy on-premises public folders for a hybrid deployment in Exchange Online

 In a hybrid deployment, your users can be in Exchange Online , on-premises, or both, and your public folders are either in Exchange Online or on-premises.
 Public folders can reside in only one place, so you must decide whether your public folders will be in Exchange Online or on-premises.
 They can't be in both locations.
 Public folder mailboxes are synchronized to Exchange Online by the Directory Synchronization service.
 However, mail-enabled public folders aren't synchronized across premises.

 This topic describes how to synchronize mail-enabled public folders if your users are in Microsoft 365 or Office 365 and your Exchange Server 2010 SP3 public folders are on-premises.
 However, a Microsoft 365 or Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or modern on-premises public folders.

 This topic refers to the Exchange Server 2010 SP3 servers as the legacy Exchange server.

 You will sync your mail-enabled public folders by using the following scripts, which are initiated by a Windows task that runs in the on-premises environment:

 Sync-MailPublicFolders.ps1: This script synchronizes mail-enabled public folder objects from your local Exchange on-premises deployment with Microsoft 365 or Office 365.
 It uses the local Exchange on-premises deployment as master to determine what changes need to be applied to Microsoft 365 or Office 365.
 The script will create, update, or delete mail-enabled public folder objects on Microsoft 365 or Office 365 Active Directory based on what exists in the local on-premises Exchange deployment.